ioam/svn-history/README.txt

 Topographica is a general-purpose neural simulator focusing on topographic maps.
-This version of the simulator is still under active development; an updated version may be available from topographica.org.
-Subsequent versions are not guaranteed to be able to load files saved from this version, and scripts developed using this version are likely to need modification when subsequent versions are released.
+The simulator is under continuous development, and scripts developed for one version are likely to need modification to run with subsequent versions.
+Saved snapshot files will often continue to work with new versions, but they are not guaranteed to do so.

 This program is free, open-source software available under the BSD license (see LICENSE.txt).

-Before you start, make sure that you have a copy of Topographica in a directory where you have at least 800MB of disk space available.
+Before you start, make sure that you have a copy of Topographica in a directory where you have at least 1200MB of disk space available.

 BUILDING DOCUMENTATION